Community Auditor Registration

 Auditors pay a flat rate of $250.00 per term regardless of the number of courses in which they have permission to attend.
 There is no refund and no opportunity to petition for a refund.

 Auditors are not considered students and do not receive the same privileges as enrolled or nondegree students.
 Acceptance to the University of Colorado Boulder as a community auditor does not guarantee eligibility for regular degree or nondegree status.
 Registered students cannot attend courses as a Community Auditor.

 There is no credit for audited courses nor are auditors eligible to petition for credit at any time.
-Auditors do not receive a transcript, formal or informal.
+Auditors can view and print an unofficial copy of their transcript through the MyCUinfo student portal or request a hard copy through the Registrar’s office.
 To enroll in CU-Boulder courses for credit as a nondegree student, consider the ACCESS program.

 The following classes are not available to auditors:

 - Participatory courses (voice, choral, dance, painting, pottery, computer, theater, photography, musical instrument, etc.)

 - Honors courses and courses that have a waitlist

 - First-year law courses (e.g. Law 5000 and 8000)